 Oyunga Pala is a pioneering satirist and columnist.
-He remains one of the most admirable, Kenyan satirist of his generation.
+He remains one of the most impactful, Kenyan columnists of his generation.

-Oyunga’s literary craftsmanship spans over two decades, where he has kept readers engaged by such untiring energy and versatility in enterprise with working experience in content curation, editing, creative-writing for print, magazines, radio, television, and film industries.
+Oyunga’s literary craftsmanship spans over two decades, where he has kept readers engaged with such untiring energy and versatility in enterprise with working experience in content curation, editing, creative-writing for print, magazines, radio, television, and film industries.

 From the acclaimed Mantalk column in the Saturday Nation newspaper, to the edgy Adam Magazine and These Crazy Kenyans, in the Standard-Crazy Monday magazine he kept readers informed with his engaging commentary.
 Oyunga is also the former curator-in-chief of The Elephant.

-This blog is an amalgamation of all the antics of the real Oyunga.
+This blog is an amalgamation of all the antics of the real Oyunga Pala.